Submissions for SOUND BITES 13 are now OPEN

 How much does it cost?

-As Theatre Now is an artist service organization, and as the Producer of SOUND BITES, we cover the majority of your expenses and costs.
-We're the only short musical theatre festival that offer artists honorariums and rehearsal reimbursements for each piece.
-That said, there are some out-of-pocket costs depending on your show's requirements (cast & creative team size, number of rehearsals, size of rehearsal space, etc.) and personal choice.
+As Theatre Now is the producer of SOUND BITES, we provide free and discounted rehearsal space as well as an honorarium to cover the majority of your expenses.
+We're the only short musical theatre festival to do so.
+That being said, there are some out-of-pocket costs depending on your show's requirements (cast & creative team size, number of rehearsals, size of rehearsal space, etc.) and personal choice.
 Most of these costs relate to specific set-dressing, props and costumes for your show and additional personnel such as musicians.

 SUBMISSION